notuntoward/ref/obsidian/Obsidian Share Vault/tmp_savemychatbot_multiprompt_perplexity_example.md

-"How about total correlation ## AI answer Total correlation, also" How about total correlation
+## User: "How about total correlation..."
+How about total correlation

 ## AI answer